samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 For each molecule, participants must predict the difference in free energy (the transfer free energy) for the neutral form between water and octanol.
 The transfer free energy can be calculated from the difference in solvation free energy into octanol and hydration free energy: ΔG<sub>*transfer*</sub> = ΔG<sub>*octanol*</sub>-ΔG<sub>*water*</sub>[1,2].

+Octanol may be found in the aqueous phase.
+The mole fraction of water in octanol was measured as 0.2705 ± 0.0028 at 25°C[6].

 - Fill one [`submission_template/logP_prediction_template.csv`](submission_template/logP_prediction_template.csv) template for all molecules predicted with one method.
 You may submit predictions from multiple methods, but you should fill a separate template file for each different method.

 - You may report only 1 transfer free energy value per molecule per method.